 Many postgraduate degrees feature progressive qualification attainment.
 After 12 months of study, you may earn a graduate certificate, for example.
 Courses structured in this way offer a ‘safety net’ of sorts.
 If you don’t end up finishing the full Masters, at least you’ve still achieved another qualification.

 10. Back yourself

 You’ve done your research, looked at the options and you feel like you’ve found the right course for you.
 What are you waiting for?
 Go for it!
 Learn more about some of Australia’s leading online postgraduate programs.
-Speak to an expert SCU Online Student Enrolment Advisor today on 1300 589 882.
+Speak to an expert Student Enrolment Advisor today on 1300 589 882.